 1. It's satiating

 Yogurt is rich in protein and healthy fats, which makes it a very filling breakfast or snack, says Feller.
 Both of these nutrients are key to actually feeling full for longer than roughly 15 minutes.
-One study found that consuming a high-protein Greek yogurt as an afternoon snack resulted in less hunger, increased satiety, and delayed the need to eat dinner.
+One small study found that consuming a high-protein Greek yogurt as an afternoon snack resulted in less hunger and increased satiety1.
 So if you're super hungry and need to eat something fast, yogurt has your back (er, stomach).

 2. It may help reduce the risk of Type 2 diabetes

-Research has also shown that yogurt may play a role in preventing Type 2 diabetes.
-"Yogurt contains unique properties, such as its lactic acid bacteria content, which may affect gut microbiota and have a potential role in reducing glycemic variability," Feller says, meaning that it may help reduce dramatic swings in a person's blood sugar levels.
+Research has also shown that yogurt may play a role in preventing Type 2 diabetes2.
+"Yogurt contains unique properties, such as its lactic acid bacteria content, which may affect gut microbiota and have a potential role in reducing glycemic variability," Feller says, meaning that it may help stabilize blood sugar levels.
 Of course it's important to be mindful that the yogurt you're choosing isn't loaded with added sugar, which can counteract the benefits.
 (A friendly reminder to always read the nutrition labels.)

 3. It's good for bone health

 Yogurt also contains calcium—415 milligrams per eight-ounce serving of regular, plain yogurt—which is essential for bone health.
 "Calcium helps bones stay stronger by increasing their density and can help [protect] against osteoporosis," Castillo says.
 "Calcium is [also] essential for vascular contraction, muscle function, nerve transmission, and cellular signaling," Modell adds.
 The high-quality protein in yogurt also contributes to bone health as well as muscle strength.

 4. It's good for heart health

 Want to eat with heart health in mind?
 Dig your spoon into some yogurt.
-Feller points to one study which found that consuming fermented dairy products such as yogurt regularly (about two servings per week) long-term can help lower the risk of cardiovascular disease by reducing blood pressure.
-While it may be surprising, there's a correlation between nutrients that benefit the gut also being good for the heart.
+Feller points to one study which found that consuming fermented dairy products such as yogurt regularly (about two servings per week) long-term can help lower the risk of cardiovascular disease3 by reducing blood pressure.
+While it may be surprising, there's a correlation between nutrients that benefit gut health also being good for the heart.